UM-PEPL/HallThruster.jl/docs/src/howto/json.md

 ```
 where the contents of these keys are exactly the same as in the first method.

+The top-level `serialization_version` identifies the HallThruster JSON schema.
+New files should set it to [`SERIALIZATION_VERSION`](@ref); files without the field are treated as legacy version 0 for backward compatibility.
+HallThruster rejects files written with a newer schema version rather than attempting to interpret an unknown layout.

 In both cases, the field names and types of these inputs are exactly the same as in the corresponding `HallThruster` types.
 Note the `"type"` field for `config.anom_model` and `simulation.grid`, which precedes the other fields for that type.
 This pattern is also used for `config.conductivity_model` and `config.wall_loss_model`, should you wish to provide those.